 Note: The purple region was created by starting with a circle, and removing a part corresponding to two quarter-circles with the same radius as the original circle.

 The most important skill in geometry is creativity, not memorization.
-That’s why this Exploration includes many beautiful geometry topics that are unlike anything you’d typically see in a school classroom!
+That’s why this course includes many beautiful geometry topics that are unlike anything you’d typically see in a school classroom!

-All of the questions in this quiz are about a research topic that you’ll investigate in depth later in this exploration:
+All of the questions in this quiz are about a research topic that you’ll investigate in depth later in this course:

 Tessellations (the Math of Tiling the Plane)